-- Determine the maximum height the centre of gravity of the load may elevate to. - Intersect that height with the centre of the machine determining the top-centre point of the machine. - Connect the point at centre of the loader, and the high point with the centre of the load with the points that outline the stability rectangle.
+- Determine the maximum height the centre of gravity of the load may elevate to. - Intersect that height with the centre of the machine determining the top-centre point of the machine. - Connect the point at top centre of the loader with the points that outline the stability rectangle.